 There are some mathematical models that try to work within this scope, one of the most successful has been Game Theory.
 This theory addressed the decision process as a zero-sum game where the participant’s gains or losses are balanced.
 In other words, the benefits of one player are equal to the expense of the other player.
 As we mention, this theory works in logic, social science, computers, and systems.
 But do not despair, it is not complicated.

-To do this objectively, we need to have mean of quantify; thus, we can value Coral Reef in two different ways, one is biological, and the other is economical.
+To do this objectively, we need to have a means of quantifying it; thus, we can value Coral Reef in two separate ways, one is biological, and the other is economical.
 This is where game theory comes to play!
 But enough of that, let’s keep it simple, shall we?

 From the start, we know that what is unknow has a value of zero; scientist, already understand that we need a healthy Coral Reef for many biological reasons which is adding “value” to this “resource” (note that Coral Reef terms change to resource), but not everything is known about these habitats.
 So, the total economic value will depend on many components, some of them are intangibles.